-■ Specific Progress of Strategies
+Specific Progress of Strategies

-Structural reforms aimed at improvement storewide of the capability to attract customers to shopping centers scale of commercial facilities that can accommodate diversified content.
-On the other hand, the needs of each surrounding community differ according to the store location and the local Many Ito-Yokado stores are located in front of railway environment.
+Structural reforms aimed at improvement storewide of the capability to attract customers to shopping centers stations and in popular shopping districts.
+Also, they have the scale of commercial facilities that can accommodate diversified content.
+On the other hand, the needs of each surrounding community differ according to the store location and the local environment.